 One of the most successful recent attempts to wrestle with the Držić heritage is local writer-director Hrvoje Ivanković’s Victory over the Enemies, a postmodern meld of original Držić fragments and contemporary drama that was premiered at the Dubrovnik Summer Festival in 2017.
-It will be reprised at this year’s festival, when it will be performed in the courtyard of the art school with English surtitles.

 You can also connect with Držić by visiting the House of Marin Držić at Široka 7 (B-3), where there’s a small display devoted to his life and work.
 And don’t forget the statue of Držić that sits scribbling away outside the Gradska kavana (D-3), its nose rubbed to a shine by people stroking it for good luck.